Min 183cm (Men)

 Accelerate Types

-Accelerate is an expansion to the player movement system, dividing players into seven unique archetypes:
+Accelerate is an expansion to the player movement system, dividing players into three unique archetypes:

 These players start slower but will thrive over longer distances.
 They are taller, stronger, and need a bit more time to get going, but they can catch up to anyone and even surpass them, provided they have enough distance.